osomat123/CovidHelpAgra/README.md

 4. Now, in the project files goto CovidHelp/__init__.py and update the `app.config['SQLALCHEMY_DATABASE_URI']` with your credentials

-5. Run the command `python file.py` to initialize the database
+5. Run the command `db_config file.py` to initialize the database

 Finally run the app using:
 `python app.py`